m-housni/full-stack-todo-app-with-angular-node-sqlite/README.md

 - User get redirected to his dashboard where he can manage his tasks
 - He can add new tasks to his list, edit, delete, and mark as complete
 - he can drag drop task items to order them - the data is persisted to a AWS RDS

+# Steps

+- Integrate typescript to the backend